 Voltage Headstage Probe: The voltage measuring headstage is a single-ended, high-impedance probe.
 Its small size, convenient mounting rod, and two meter cable make for easy attachment to a micropositioner.
-A supplied electrode holder with a 2 mm jack mounts directly on the headstage.

-Voltage and Current Meters: Independent meters provide simultaneous displays of membrane voltage V{m} and membrane current I{m} .
-To assure proper impalement of the current electrode, the current meter displays membrane potential, V{e} , from the current electrode before the clamp circuit is activated.
+Voltage and Current Meters: Independent meters provide simultaneous displays of membrane voltage V_m and membrane current I_m .
+To assure proper impalement of the current electrode, the current meter displays membrane potential, V_e , from the current electrode before the clamp circuit is activated.